mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

     from the user's password and **if the user changes or forgets their password this key will change**.

-0. **Will your application display its own “enter your email” form?**
-    Providing your own form can give users a tight knit experience, but you'll need to send your own [top of funnel metrics](#self-hosted-email-first-flow) if you do.

 0. **Who are the stakeholders?**

 0. **Who can be contacted for important updates, e.g., API changes?**